 Step 3 – Matching – Match the Lead with the Source in CRM

 Once you have captured the lead with the applicable marketing source there needs to be a feedback loop to see which leads closed into business and just as importantly which leads didn’t.

-This can be done manually in a spreadsheet to begin with to get used to the workflow and prove the business case, however, this could be cumbersome at higher volumes so ideally they should be automatically matched where you handle leads, for instance in CRM.
+This can be done manually in a spreadsheet, to begin with to get used to the workflow and prove the business case, however, this could be cumbersome at higher volumes so ideally they should be automatically matched where you handle leads, for instance in CRM.

 Step 4 – Integration – Passing the data to other products

 Finally, now that you have the leads and marketing source matched, once the sale is completed you are able to pass this into the products you already.
 Most products have an API or a manual CSV upload.
-For instance, Google AdWords supports uploading the GCLID along with revenue value.
+For instance, Google Ads supports uploading the GCLID along with revenue value.